Esri/arcgis-pro-sdk-community-samples/UtilityNetwork/LoadReportSample/README.md

 2. Click Start button to open ArcGIS Pro.
 3. ArcGIS Pro will open.
 4. Open a map view that contains at least one Feature Layer whose source points to a Feature Class that participates in a utility network.
-5. Select a feature layer or subtype group layer that participates in a utility network or a utility network layer
+5. Select a feature layer that participates in a utility network or a utility network layer
 6. Click on the SDK Samples tab on the Utility Network tab group
 7. Click on the Starting Points tool to create a starting point on the map
 8. Click on the Create Load Report tool